Nervosys/Botnix/pkgs/development/haskell-modules/HACKING.md

     [#haskell:botnix.org](https://matrix.to/#/#haskell:botnix.org).

--   This is a checklist for things that need to happen when a new member is added to the Nixpkgs Haskell team.
+-   This is a checklist for things that need to happen when a new member is added to the Botpkgs Haskell team.

     1. Add the person to the [@Botnix/haskell](https://github.com/orgs/Botnix/teams/haskell)